EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    ```csharp
    services.AddControllers().AddDapr();
    ```

+   > The `AddDapr` method adds Dapr integration for ASP.NET MVC.
+That includes registering the `DaprClient`, so you can remove the `services.AddDaprClient();` line you added earlier.

 1. As you saw earlier, Dapr uses the cloud event message-format standard when sending messages over pub/sub.
 To make sure cloud events are automatically unwrapped, add the following line just after the call to `app.UseRouting()` in the `Configure` method: